 - The representation of a former senior Department of Defense official in Congressional investigations and civil Bivens litigation relating to U.S. policy during the global war on terrorism.

 - The representation of a U.S. defense contractor asserting breach of contract claims against another government contractor arising from an overseas joint venture to provide government contracting services in Iraq and Afghanistan.

 - The representation of a senior national security official in investigations relating to the handling of classified information.

 - Advising a national university concerning requirements to do work under classified programs.

 - Advising a major defense contractor concerning intellectual property rights under a government program.

-- Advising a GSA supply schedule contractor on contract compliance issues and in connection with a False Claims Act matter.
+- Advising a General Services Administration supply schedule contractor on contract compliance issues and in connection with a False Claims Act matter.